Skip to content

 And some FHA loans originated between 1986 and 1989 are also freely assumable, thanks to Congressional action that determined certain language was unenforceable.

-But let’s be honest, most of those old loans are probably either paid off, refinanced, or have very small remaining balances, so no one in their right mind would want to assume them.
+But let’s be honest, most of those old loans are probably either paid off, refinanced, or have very small remaining balances, so no one in their right mind would want to assume them today.

-In other words, underwriters will need to review a potential borrower’s income and credit to determine their eligibility.
+In other words, underwriters will need to review a potential borrower’s income, assets, employment, and credit to determine their eligibility.

-Additionally, it should be noted that investors are not able to assume newer FHA loans, only owner-occupants.
-So the property should be your primary residence.
+Additionally, it should be noted that investors are not able to assume these newer FHA loans, only owner-occupants.
+So the property must be your primary residence.

 VA loans are also assumable, and require lender approval if closed after March 1, 1988, but there are some complicated issues that revolve around VA eligibility.